 What's not normal however is hating Monday so much, you ruin your Sunday thinking about its inevitable arrival.
 You then lose sleep over worrying about the next day and absolutely dread that alarm.
 Simply put, if you're having a nervous breakdown before breakfast then it's pretty obvious your employer or the career path you've chosen isn't for you.
 Life is too short to be anxious about work and you don't want to be spending the rest of your life starting your week on a bad footing.
 Start planning your escape now by searching for any training you need to make the jump.

 We all have those friends who just seem to know what they're doing.
 They either always knew what they wanted to do or had the bravery to make a big career change when you didn't.
 So, bully for them, they now have their dream career and are always gushing about how amazing their line of work is.
 Ugh… 'shut up already' you think as you smile through gritted teeth over a pint you know you can't really afford.
 You love them and all but being around them just reminds you of what you are NOT doing.

 In your mind they're the problem in this scenario, but turn that lens around my friend… it's you.

 If you truly feel like this around your friends then you are most definitely the problem.
 More specifically, you're not doing what you need to do to be happy in your job is the problem.
-Stop being a Jealous Julie and start taking steps to enjoy your career.
-After all the only thing worse than resenting your career is resenting your friends.
+Start taking steps to enjoy your career.
+After all, the only thing worse than resenting your career is resenting your friends.

 4. You are unhappy most of the time